oils-for-unix/oils/doc/idioms.md

 ### If and `errexit`

-Bug in POSIX shell:
+Bug in POSIX shell, which Oil's `strict_errexit` warns you of:

-    if myfunc; then  # oops, errors not checked in myfunc echo hi
+    if myfunc; then  # oops, errors not checked in myfunc echo 'success'
     fi

 Suggested workaround:

-    if $0 myfunc; then  # invoke a new shell echo hi
+    if $0 myfunc; then  # invoke a new shell echo 'success'
     fi

     "$@"

-Oil extension, without an extra process:
+Oil has a `run` builtin, which re-enables errexit without the extra process:

-    if catch myfunc; then
+    if run myfunc; then
-      echo hi
+      echo 'success'
     fi

-Even better:
+(TODO: decide on this) Or you can also use curly braces for an implicit `run`:

-    if myfunc {  # implicit 'catch', equivalent to the above echo hi
+    if myfunc {
+      echo 'success'
     }

-Note that `&&` and `||` and `!` require an explicit `catch`:
+The constructs `&&`, `||`, and `!` also require an explicit `run`:

 No: